Frequently Asked Questions

 How many cases on average does a CAC volunteer carry at a time?

 CAC volunteers begin with just one case.
-Once that case is underway, the volunteer might be asked to serve on an additional case.
+Once that case is underway, the volunteer may be asked to serve on an additional case.

 Does the CAC Volunteer visit with the child?

-Volunteer CASAs and GALs are required to visit with the child(ren) at least once each month wherever the child is living.
+Volunteers are required to visit with the child(ren) at least once each month wherever the child is living.
+During COVID, "visits" with the child can be arranged virtually.
 The child(ren) may be residing anywhere in the state of CT.
 Some children live in their homes, others live in foster homes and others may be in group homes or institutions.

 How effective is the CAC program?